aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/panecollection/_index.md

 ### getAcitvePaneType() {#getAcitvePaneType--}

+<b>@deprecated.</b> Please use the 'acitvePaneType' property instead.
 Gets and sets the active pane.

 ```javascript
 getAcitvePaneType() : RectangleAlignmentType;